SoftUni-Internal/interactive-content/EN/12-Exam-tests/02-Problem.md

 You are provided with one interface, which will help with the correct execution process of your program.

-The interface is **Engine** and the class implementing this interface should read the input and when the program finishes, this class should print the output.
+The interface is called **Engine** and the class implementing this interface should read the input and when the program finishes, this class should print the output.

 ## Input

-Below, you can see the **format** in which **each command** will be given in the input:
+Below, you can see the **format**, in which **each command** will be given in the input:

 - CreateDriver \{name\}
 - CreateCar \{car type\} \{model\} \{horsepower\}